 Bernard Lewis: Criticism of Said

-A review of Bernard Lewis, Islam and The West, Oxford: Oxford University Press, 1993, Chapter 6
+Bernard Lewis, Islam and The West, Oxford: Oxford University Press, 1993, Chapter 6

 This chapter contains an exploration of the meaning of orientalism.
 It is stated that the word orientalism was used mainly in two senses, to denote either a school of painting, which a group of artists who visited the Middle East and North Africa and depicted what they saw or imagined, or a branch of scholarship.
 The word and the academic discipline which it denotes, historical beginnings of oriental scholarship in Western Europe, are dated to the time of the Renaissance.
 Its history is basically from relatively narrow root, philology that concerns with recovery, study, publication and interpretation of texts.
 The so-called Orient, in turn develops from one region, that which is now called the Middle East, to its gradual expansion including other disciplines such as philosophy, theology, literature and history and a diversity of areas from the Ottoman Empire to India and China.
 With this progress of both exploration and scholarship, Lewis writes, the term “Orientalists” became increasingly unsatisfactory.
 Students of the Orient were no longer engaged in a single discipline but were branching out into several others. (p.
 101-102).